dmuth/SeptaStats/README.md

 - `web`: Nginx webserver
 - `php`: PHP running in FCGI mode to run PHP code
 - `redis`: Used to cache the results of Splunk queries
+- `backup`: Make regular backups of train data to AWS S3

 ## Exporting Data